Controlled Environment Agriculture – The Industry is Growing Up

 We are particularly keen to feature innovations with a practical and visual element so that delegates can see how they currently operate (or are expected to work) in the real world.
 Growing units, medium and fertiliser samples, imaging technologies, robots and the like all welcome!

 This is an exciting opportunity to feature your organisation as part of a one-day conference on the future of different growing systems, the challenges of implementing a system and the logistics involved with integrating a controlled environment agriculture into the food value chain.

-For more details about how to exhibit please contact us.
+For more details about how to exhibit please get in contact.

 Exhibition stand cost:

-Free for members (+ ticket cost for each delegate)* Stand-holders can buy additional delegate tickets for half-price
+Free for members (+ £50 ticket cost for each delegate)* Stand-holders can buy additional delegate tickets for half-price

-£150 for non-members (+ ticket cost for each delegate)* Stand-holders can buy additional delegate tickets for half-price
+£150 for non-members (+ £85 ticket cost for each delegate)* Stand-holders can buy additional delegate tickets for half-price

 *prices exclude VAT